Updated February 2023

 You can also become an addiction counsellor by completing community support worker training at the college level.

 This is a shorter route into the workforce.
-CSW diploma programs are generally 2 years long, but some accelerated programs take 12 months or less.
+CSW diploma programs are generally two years long, but some accelerated programs take 12 months or less.

 This training is focused exclusively on career-ready knowledge and skills.
 Everything you learn is aimed at preparing you to support and assist people in need.